What is the Quit India Movement?

 Impact of the Movement

-The Quit India Movement made the British government realize the depth of Indian determination.
-Although the movement was met with repression, it marked a decisive turning point and signaled the beginning of the end for colonial rule.
+The Quit India Movement made the British Government realise the depth of Indian determination.
+Although the movement was met

 Conclusion